wilsonmar/wilsonmar.github.io/_posts/2016-09-15-github-api.md

 }
    </pre>

+   Including links in responses is part of the design pattern called
+   <strong>HATEOAS</strong> (Hypermedia as the Engine of Application State).

    PROTIP: As <a target="_blank" href="https://spring.io/understanding/HATEOAS">
    this notes</a>, including hypermedia links with the responses means programs are not dependent on a fixed specification